Everything You Always Wanted to Know About Metformin, But Were Afraid to Ask

 About Marcia Kadanoff

 Marcia Kadanoff is an advisor to The diaTribe Foundation.
 She was diagnosed with type 2 diabetes in June 2017 at the age of 50-something, and both her parents and grandparents died of diabetes-related complications.
 With the help of diaTribe and Adam Brown's book, Bright Spot & Landmines, Marcia discovered that type 2 diabetes can be put into remission with lifestyle changes.
 Over the next 7 months, Marcia worked to reverse her diabetes through a LCHF (low-carb, healthy fat) way of eating and regular exercise.
 Along the way, she lost 45 lbs (!) and found that she no longer suffered from sleep apnea and fibromyalgia.
 Marcia has maintained her weight loss for a year and had a 4.9% A1C at her last checkup.
-Her favorite mantra, when confronted with some particularly appealing treat, is: "is this worth losing a toe over?"
 She wants other people with type 2 to know that they too can put their diabetes into remission.